-Upon completion of this offering, we will have ADSs outstanding, representing ordinary shares, or approximately % of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have ADSs outstanding, representing ordinary shares, or approximately % of our outstanding ordinary shares (excluding 9,523,900 and 13,031,720 ordinary shares issued to Genetron Health (Hong Kong) Limited and EVER PRECISE INVESTMENTS LIMITED, respectively, and reserved for the purpose of our employee shareholding platforms established for the restricted shares and options granted under the 2019 Plan), assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and while our ADSs have been approved for listing on the [Nasdaq], we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.